attack68/rateslib/docs/source/c_fx_smile.rst

 :class:`~rateslib.fx_volatility.FXDeltaVolSmile` and an
 :class:`~rateslib.fx_volatility.FXSabrSmile`.

-The *FXDeltaVolSmile* is parametrised by a series of *(delta-index, vol)* node points interpolated by a cubic spline.
+The :class:`~rateslib.fx_volatility.FXDeltaVolSmile` is parametrised by a series of *(delta-index, vol)* node points interpolated by a cubic spline.
 This interpolation is automatically constructed with knot sequences that adjust to the number of given ``nodes``: